1. Who to contact when a death occurs?

 2. How does the process work?

-Once a death has occurred call us directly and talk to one of our licensed funeral directors.
+Once a death has occurred call us directly and talk to one of our licensed staff.
 We will then transfer your loved one into our care where they are kept in a licensed, secured refrigerated facility.
 Once we have completed the documentation with you (in person or over email/fax) we will then be in touch with the necessary branches of the government to move ahead.
 We proceed by transferring your loved one to the crematorium/cemetery.
 In the case of cremation, it can take up to 5 business days to get the cremated remains back to our office.
 (From the time of first contact).
 At this point the documents and cremated remains will be ready for you to pick up in our offices.

 3. What happens during the cremation process?